Rakesh9100/CalcDiverse/Calculators/Ugly-Number-Calculator/README.md

 ## Description :-

-This is a simple web application that allows users to check if a given number is a ugly number or not.
+This is a simple web application that allows users to check if a given number is an ugly number or not.
 An ugly number is a positive integer whose prime factors are limited to 2, 3, and 5.
-For example, 6 is a ugly number as it have only 2 and 3 as prime factor.
+For example, 6 is an ugly number as it has only 2 and 3 as the prime factors.

 ## Tech Stacks :-